How to ship ammo legally and safely (the ultimate guide)

 Americans ship ammunition across the United States every day.
 However, ammo shipments are not like ordinary shipments.
 Learn about the important details of shipping ammo, and follow our checklist to ensure you ship your ammo without any mistakes.

 After buying or selling ammunition online, you need to think about shipping.
 Unfortunately, shipping ammo is more complicated than your ordinary shipment.
 For example, ammunition is considered "dangerous goods" and is specially handled by carriers.
 There are several factors you must consider:

 - Receiving licensee policy (if applicable)

-Below, we’ll look at everything you need to do in order to legally ship ammunition.
-At the end we give you a checklist you can follow for your next shipment.
+This is the ultimate guide to everything you need to know for how to ship ammunition legally and safely.
+At the end there's a checklist, with step-by-step instructions you can follow for your next ammo shipment.

 Is an FFL required to receive an ammo shipment?

 An FFL is a "Federal Firearms License" holder.
 An FFL might be a gun store, pawn shop, gunsmith, or even just a hobbyist who got federally licensed.
 It is generally required that an FFL receive a gun shipment, but ammo is different.

 In most states, ammo can be shipped directly to the buyer.
 The most notable exception is California, which requires ammunition to be shipped to a licensed Ammunition Vendor (which are usually also FFLs).
 GunTab has state-by-state guidance on ammunition restrictions you should check before you ship ammunition to another state.

 Is an FFL required to send an ammo shipment?

 No, generally you don't need an FFL to ship ammo on your behalf.
 The only possible exception might be when you are shipping to a state that requires shipment to an FFL.
 In that case, there is a small chance the receiving FFL might only accept shipments from FFLs.
 However, GunTab has not heard of such a requirement, so this seems unlikely.